milchmolch/Python_Tutorial/Python_Tutorial_2_SW.md

 **Advanced Exercise:** Modify this to read the list of wanted identifiers from a plain text input file (one identifier per line).

 **Discussion:** What happens if a wanted identifier is not in the input file?
+If some idetifiers contain trailing whitespaces?
 What happens if an identifer appears twice?
 What order is the output file?

+When we write a program we also have to think what could go wrong.
+Good programs print out a warnings.

+**Exercise:**  Check what [additional methods](http://biopython.org/DIST/docs/_api_159/Bio.SeqUtils-module.html) are available for `Bio.Seq` objects and write a program which uses at least one.

 ### Working with Sequence Features